 3. to support community members to undertake language/locality specific research; and

 4. to identify potential applications for using materials to support language activities.

-For further information on the Indigenous Languages Regional Workshops, please call Des Crump, Indigenous Languages Coordinator, State Library of Queensland on (07) 3840 7893 and/or Rose Warsow, Indigenous Languages Project Support Officer, State Library of Queensland on (07) 3842 9087, or email Des Crump or Rose Warsow.
+For further information on the Aboriginal and Torres Strait Islander Languages Regional Workshops, please call Des Crump, Indigenous Languages Coordinator, State Library of Queensland on (07) 3840 7893 and/or Rose Warsow, Indigenous Languages Project Support Officer, State Library of Queensland on (07) 3842 9087, or email Rose Warsow.